vrurg/raku-JSON-Class/docs/md/JSON/Class/Object.md

 # DESCRIPTION

-This class is injected into the list of parent of any JSONified class.
+This class is injected into the list of parents of any JSONified class.
 It implements the essential functionality of class serialization.
 See more in [`JSON::Class::Details`](Details.md).

 # METHODS